Sabreen19/IBM-Credit-card-fraud-detection/README.md

 Dataset

--We used the https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/ dataset in CSV format.
-The dataset can be downloaded from Kaggle if needed.
+-We used the dataset from the kaggle in CSV format.
+The dataset is attached in the file.

 Dependencies